Coopersmith Career Consulting | Evaluated Learning Experience

 March 2021 - Present.

 Foundations of Early Childhood Education (ECE-240) teaches participants strategies and best practices for teaching early childhood education.
 Course participants examine factors that influence early childhood learning.
-The readings and practice materials included in this course are designed to develop the skills necessary to effectively deliver instruction and support for early childhood elementary students.
+The readings and practice materials are designed to develop the skills necessary to effectively deliver instruction and support for early childhood elementary students.
 Participants gain a deeper understanding of the theories, program models, and developmentally appropriate practices for students in early childhood education.
 Additionally, students explore strategies for intentional teaching and differentiated learning for a diverse population.

-In the lower division baccalaureate / associate degree category, 3 semester hours in Education or Early Childhood Education (5/21).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Education or Early Childhood Education (5/21).